dsanson/davidsanson.com/cv.markdown

 Publications
 ------------

+-   "Worlds Enough for Junk," forthcoming in *Res Philosophica*.
 -   "Presentism and Truthmaking," with Ben Caplan, *Philosophy Compass* (6:3) 2011: 196–208.
 -   "The Way Things Were," with Ben Caplan, *Philosophy and